Cumulocity-IoT/c8y-docs/content/enterprise-tenant/time-series-migration-support-bundle/time-series-migration.md

 6. After seven days the legacy measurements collection is deleted and the migration status changes to **Completed**.

 {{< c8y-admon-info >}}
 The migration of measurements can be cancelled when a tenant has the status **Queued**.
-After the status is changed to **In progress**, the process can no longer be stopped until it reaches **Verified** state,  where waits for user feedback.
+After the status is changed to **In progress**, the process can no longer be stopped until it reaches **Verified** state and waits for user confirmation.
 {{< /c8y-admon-info >}}

 ### Migration states {#migration-states}